-- Driving business growth to increase job numbers and business density. - Enhancing the productivity in key industrial sectors through the commercialisation of knowledge. - Establishing a local labour market with the skills to meet local business needs. - Attracting and retaining innovative local, national and international businesses and individuals, with an emphasis on vibrant town centres. - Changing perceptions of the Tees Valley through its cultural and leisure offer, and making our area an attractive place to work, visit and live. - Facilitating local, regional, national and international connectivity through investment in road, rail, air and broadband infrastructure.
+- Driving business growth to increase job numbers and business density. - Enhancing the productivity in key industrial sectors through the commercialisation of knowledge. - Establishing a local labour market with the skills to meet local business needs. - Attracting and retaining innovative local, national and international businesses and individuals, with an emphasis on vibrant town centres. - Changing perceptions of the Tees Valley through its cultural and leisure offer, and making our area an attractive place to work, visit and live.

+• Facilitating local, regional, national and international connectivity through investment in road, rail, air and broadband infrastructure.

 A 10-year Investment Plan was agreed in January 2019 setting out how we will allocate resources to deliver these objectives.
-This plan is reviewed annually at Cabinet level, most recently in July 2021.
+This plan is reviewed annually at Cabinet level, most recently in July 2022.

 Our governance framework enables us to monitor the achievement of these strategic objectives, and the system of internal control which derives from it allows us to manage risk at a realistic level.
-Although it is impossible to eliminate all risk, this structure is designed to identify and prioritise risks to the achievement of our objectives, evaluate the likelihood of those risks being realised and managing their impact should they be realised.